adamvi/Markdown_Document/index.md

 ### Complex Markdown Tables

-Here is an attempt I made at making a more complex markdown table using seperators to mark two main sections of the table (**Aliquam Leo Lorem** and **Aliquam Leo Nibh**).
+Here is an attempt I made at making a more complex markdown table using separators to mark two main sections of the table (**Aliquam Leo Lorem** and **Aliquam Leo Nibh**).
 Multiple column spanning is not possible, so I try to place and align columns as best as possible.

 |----------------------+-------------+-------------+-------------+-------------+---------------+-------------|
 |***Table 1.***        |             |             |             |             |               |             |